Q: What does United Way of the Capital Region do?

 A: No. Special events, such as Day of Caring and the Celebration Reception, are designed to boost morale and create enthusiasm among volunteers.
 These events are paid for through ticket costs and corporate sponsorships.

-A: 98.5 percent of the money we raise and distribute in our Capital Region campaign is directed to local programs and services.
-United Way is able to do this thanks to a group of corporate contributors, called Cornerstone Partners, who help underwrite the majority of our very low administrative and fundraising costs of 14.5 percent.
+A: 95 percent of the money we raise and distribute from individual donors through our Capital Region campaign is directed to local programs and services.
+United Way of the Capital Region is able to do this thanks to a group of corporate contributors, called Cornerstone Partners, who help underwrite the majority of our very low administrative and fundraising costs of 15.7 percent.
 We also receive support from perpetual trusts and investment income to help provide this program.

 Q: Can I help?